The second rarest seabird in the UK, little terns face a bleak future without our help

 Around the world, beach-nesting birds are vulnerable to increasing human settlement and disturbance.
 We can help keep birds safe by taking care around eggs on the beach.
 At Norfolk’s east coast colonies, some eggs are yet to hatch for birds who were late laying, or who lost their first clutch or their first brood of chicks.

-We can also watch out for vulnerable chicks feeding on the shoreline or hiding in marram grass in dunes.
+We can also watch out for vulnerable chicks feeding on the shoreline or hiding in the marram grass in the dunes.
 Keeping dogs on a lead near fenced or known nesting sites will reduce disturbance.
 Terns will be able to sit on eggs, keep chicks warm and fed, and teach fledglings to fly and feed, ready to leave for Africa.
 Underweight or weak birds are unlikely to survive the journey.

 When we spend time on the beach, we’re sharing wildlife habitat.
 A little care can give beautiful beach-nesting seabirds like little terns the best chance of increasing their numbers and securing their future.
 In this way, we can all be wildlife wardens!

 To find out more about little tern ecology and conservation, including photographs and warden blog, visit Fabienne Fossez’s Little Tern Recovery Project website.